killshot13/mdEditor/README.md

 If so, there is a blank `settings.json` in the `.vscode` folder for you.
 Otherwise, you should disregard said folder completely.

-We still need to pass the linting rulebook and Pandoc style guide to the editor workspace.
+We still need to pass the linting rules and Pandoc style guide to the editor workspace.

 You should have noticed a prompt once you entered the workspace about installing the recommended extensions.
 If you have not done so already, go ahead and approve the install.